On this page

 });

-// Listen to the custom end event
+// Listen for a custom end event

 sse.addEventListener('end', function (e) {